TransRec: Learning Transferable Recommendation from Mixture-of-Modality Feedback: Empirical Study

 \subsection{Experiments for The Target Domains}

-All the target datasets below are from other recommender systems different from the source domain.
+All the target datasets below are from other recommender systems.

-\textbf{TN-mixed:} It was collected from Tencent News (TN)\footnote{https://news.qq.com/}, where an interaction can be either a piece of news or a video's cover image.
-Similar to the source domain, the interacted item set of a user contains mixture-of-modality features, i.e. both visual and textual features.
+\textbf{TN-mixed:} It was collected from Tencent News (TN)\footnote{https://news.qq.com/}, where an interacted item can be either a News article or a video thumbnail.
+Similar to the source domain, the interacted item set of a user contains mixture-of-modality features, i.e. both text and images.

-\textbf{TN-video/text:} The two datasets only contain items with single modality.
-For example, user's interactions in TN-video include only videos, while TN-text includes only textual items, i.e. news.
-They are used to evaluate TransRec's generality for singe-modal item recommendation.
+\textbf{TN-video and TN-text:} The two datasets only contain items with a single modality.
+For example, users' interactions in TN-video include only videos, while TN-text includes only textual items, i.e. news.
+They are used to evaluate TransRec's generality for single-modal item recommendation.
 Given that users and items in real-world recommender systems have various additional features, we introduce two types of user features (gender and age) and one item feature (category) for TN-text.

-\textbf{Douyin:} It was collected from Douyin\footnote{https://www.douyin.com/} (the Chinese version of TikTok), a well-known short video recommendation application.
-Unlike all previous datasets, the user positive feedback in Douyin only contains comment behaviors.
-In addition, video genres and cover image size in Douyin are vastly different from the source domain.
+\textbf{DouYin:} It was collected from DouYin\footnote{https://www.douyin.com/} (the Chinese version of TikTok), a well-known short video recommendation application.
+Unlike all previous datasets, the positive user feedback in DouYin only contains comment behaviors.
+In addition, video genres and cover image size in DouYin are vastly different from the source domain.
 Table \ref{table3} summarizes the statistics of downstream datasets.

+\textbf{Baselines.} The key baseline used to compare with TransRec is TFS, which is used to verify whether TransRec pre-trained in the source domain can effectively improve the performance of the downstream tasks.
+Thereby, TFS adopts the same architecture, hyper-parameters and modality inputs as TransRec, but is trained from scratch with randomly initialized parameters for the key architecture (i.e. the user encoder).
+Note that its item encoder still adopts the pre-trained BERT and ResNet.
+In addition, we compare TransRec with several ID-based baselines for reference, including IDRNN~\cite{hidasi2015session}, IDCNN~\cite{yuan2019simple} and IDRec.
+IDRNN uses the GRU to encode user sequence, while IDCNN and IDRec use the temporal CNN (TCN) and Transformer architecture to encode user sequence.